 Hamden Yards is pleased to announce the hiring of Former Major League Catcher Matt Merullo to their exceptional staff.
-Matt played 6 years in the Major Leagues and now manages for the Baltimore Orioles in the Minor Leagues.
-Matt will be running hitting camps/clinics and will also be teaching private hitting lessons.
+Matt played 6 years in the Major Leagues with the White Sox and Twins.
+Matt will be running hitting camps/clinics, teaching private hitting lessons and in charge of our winter hitting for Yard Dog Teams

 Hamden Yards is one of the top facilities in the state of Connecticut.
 Former Major League Pitcher Brian Looney has brought to Hamden 16 years of professional baseball experience.
 HY takes pride in the developmental aspects of the game that many do not teach today.
 It’s easy to open a facility and put teams on the field, but the hard part is teaching the game to be played the correct way.
 At Hamden Yards we not only teach the skills necessary to succeed in baseball, but we also stress academics and how to handle yourself off the field.
 We have assembled an All-Star Staff here at Hamden Yards that works tirelessly to make sure all of our players are prepared both on the field and off.
 Bill Mrowka, Kevin Strollo, Bob Schena, Angel Ramos, Dave Cronin, Jorge Colon, Bob Biafore, Steve Scialabba, Matt Zawalich, Nick Merullo and Kevin Jefferis are the main reason why our teams have been so successful.
 Our winter programs in the past have featured former Major Leaguers Ryan Radmanovich, Shane Spencer and former NY Yankee Legend Jim Leyritz, We have now brought in another former Major League player Matt Merullo, who will be working with the hitters all winter.
 Minor League catcher Tyler Clark, Minor League Pitcher Kevin Jefferis, former Minor League Pitcher Jason Lavorgna and former Minor League Catcher Nick Merullo are also on hand coaching at Hamden Yards.